kumahq/kuma-website/app/_src/policies/meshloadbalancingstrategy.md

 ```
 {% endpolicy_yaml %}

-### Prioritize traffic to dataplanes within the same datacenter and fallback cross zone in specific order
+### Prioritize traffic to data planes within the same data center and fallback cross zone in specific order

-Requests to backend will be distributed based on weights, with 99.9% of requests routed to data planes in the same datacenter, 0.099% to data planes in the same region, and the remainder to other local instances.
+Requests to backend will be distributed based on weights, with 99.9% of requests routed to data planes in the same data center, 0.099% to data planes in the same region, and the remainder to other local instances.

 When no healthy backends are available within the local zone, traffic from data planes in zones `us-1`, `us-2`, and `us-3` will only fall back to zones `us-1`, `us-2`, and `us-3`, while in zones `eu-1`, `eu-2`, and `eu-3` will only fall back to zones `eu-1`, `eu-2`, and `eu-3`.
 If there are no healthy instances in all zones `eu-[1-3]` or `us-[1-3]`, requests from any instance will then fall back to `us-4`.
 If there are no healthy instances in `us-4`, the request will fail, as the last rule, by default, has a type of `None`, meaning no fallback is allowed.